ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

         return value * 2
 ```

 For `Double`, this is a legitimate solution.
-However, let's see an example with another component called `CheckParity`: if a component's input value is even, it sends it unchanged over the `even` output, while if it's odd, it will send it over the `odd` output.
+However, let's make an example with another component called `CheckParity`: if a component's input value is even, it sends it unchanged over the `even` output, while if it's odd, it will send it over the `odd` output.
 The following clearly doesn't work: we're not communicating anywhere to Canals which output is even and which one is odd.

 ```python
 @component